langchain-ai/langgraph/README.md

 LangGraph is inspired by [Pregel](https://research.google/pubs/pub37252/) and [Apache Beam](https://beam.apache.org/).
 The public interface draws inspiration from [NetworkX](https://networkx.org/documentation/latest/).
 LangGraph is built by LangChain Inc, the creators of LangChain, but can be used without LangChain.

+[LangGraph Platform](https://langchain-ai.github.io/langgraph/) is infrastructure for deploying LangGraph agents.
+It is a commercial solution for deploying agentic applications to production, built on the open-source LangGraph framework.
+The LangGraph Platform consists of several components that work together to support the development, deployment, debugging, and monitoring of LangGraph applications: LangGraph Server (APIs), LangGraph SDKs (clients for the APIs), LangGraph CLI (command line tool for building the server), LangGraph Studio (UI/debugger),

 To learn more about LangGraph, check out our first LangChain Academy course, *Introduction to LangGraph*, available for free [here](https://academy.langchain.com/courses/intro-to-langgraph).

 ### Key Features